Home » Easy » Repurposed Pallet Coffee Cup Rack

 repurposed-stained-pallet-coffee-cup-rack

-When I started this project, I couldn’t remember if I got this pallet at Home Depot or Target.
+When I started this project, I couldn’t remember whether I got this pallet at Home Depot or Target.
 However, looking at the picture, I now know where I got it—Orange!
 It’s a small pallet, and I feel certain that it must be heat-treated, not chemically treated.
 Looking at the date on the image, I’ve had this pallet for exactly a year!

 The Deck Wrecker took all the boards apart without a single busted board.
 I tapped the nails through and removed them with a hammer.